leafac/leafac.com/prose/playing-the-game-with-plt-redex/peg-solitaire-rules.md

 ●  Peg
 ```

-At each move, a peg can jump over its immediate neighbors on the North, East, South and West and land on an empty hole.
+At each move, a peg can jump over its immediate neighbor on the North, East, South or West, and land on a hole.
 The neighbor peg that was jumped over is removed from the board.
 For example, the following are the four possible starting moves:

 <pre>
     ● ● ●             ● ● ●